180th Airlift Squadron: Return to the Missouri Air National Guard

-Air Transport
+Strategic airlift

-On 14 April 1962, the 180th was gained by Military Air Transport Service (MATS), trading in its Thunderflassh jet reconnaissance aircraft for 4-engined Boeing C-97 Stratofreighter transports.
-With air transportation recognized as a critical wartime need, the unit was redesignated the 180th Air Transport Squadron (Heavy).
+On 14 April 1962, the 180th was redesignated the 180th Air Transport Squadron and in wartime was gained by Military Air Transport Service (MATS), trading in its Thunderflash jet reconnaissance aircraft for 4-engined Boeing C-97 Stratofreighter transports.
+With air transportation recognized as a critical wartime need.
 With the transition to MATS, the 180th was authorized to expand to a group level, and the 139th Air Transport Group was established, the 180th becoming the group's flying squadron.
-Other squadrons assigned into the group were the 139th group headquarters, 139th Material Squadron (Maintenance), 139th Air Base Squadron, and the 139th USAF Dispensary.
+Other squadrons assigned into the group were the 139th Group headquarters, 139th Material Squadron (Maintenance), 139th Air Base Squadron, and the 139th USAF Dispensary.

-From St. Joseph, the 180th augmented MATS airlift capability worldwide in support of the Air Force's needs.
-Throughout the 1960s, the unit flew long-distance transport missions in support of Air Force requirements, frequently sending aircraft to Europe, Alaska, the Caribbean, Hawaii, Japan, the Philippines, and during the Vietnam War, to South Vietnam, Okinawa and Thailand.
+The 180th augmented MATS strategic airlift forces worldwide in support of the Air Force's needs.
+Throughout the 1960s, the unit flew long range transport missions in support of Air Force requirements, frequently sending aircraft to Europe, Alaska, the Caribbean, Hawaii, Japan, the Philippines, and during the Vietnam War, to South Vietnam, Okinawa and Thailand.
 With the replacement of MATS by Military Airlift Command, the squadron was redesignated the180th Military Airlift Squadron on 1 January 1966.

 Air Refueling

-In 1969, military requirements resulted in a change in mission when the group was reassigned from MAC transport duties to Strategic Air Command (SAC).
-Under SAC the group became an air refueling unit, being equipped with the air refueling version of the C-97 transport, the KC-97.
+In 1969, the 180th had a change in mission when the squadron's wartime gaining command changed from MAC to Strategic Air Command (SAC) [sic], becoming the 180th Air Refueling Squadron.
+Under SAC the group became an air refueling unit, being equipped with the air refueling version of the C-97 transport, the KC-97L whose four piston engines were augmented by a pair of jet engines to improve the plane's ability to refuel jet fighters, as the 180th Air Refueling Squadron.
 Familiarity with the aircraft led to a smooth transition from MAC to the new refueling mission.
-It supported the United States Air Forces in Europe flying aerial refueling missions in the KC-97 supporting missions of deploying aircraft to NATO for tactical exercises.
+It supported the United States Air Forces in Europe flying air refueling missions in the KC-97 supporting missions of deploying aircraft to NATO for tactical exercises.

+SAC did not have sufficient Boeing KC-135 Stratotankers to support United States Air Forces in Europe (USAFE) requirements for training due to support requirements of SAC's nuclear alert mission and the growing requirements of the Vietnam War.
+Operation Creek Party was initiated in 1967 to use older Air National Guard KC-97ls to provide in-flight refueling services for fighter aircraft assigned to aUSAFE Creek Party aircraft normally deployed to Rhein-Main Air Base, Germany.
+The squadron maintainers, working in austere conditions, usually outdoors played a vital role in sustaining their aging KC-97Lst.
+Creek Party was the earliest sustained overseas volunteer rotation by a reserve component of the U.S. armed forces to support a real-world military mission in a situation short of war.
+These deployments continued during the entire time the squadron operated KC-97s.